 Do I need to attend classes or undertake any work placements?

-No. All courses are delivered online via our e-learning system and there are no work placement requirements in this course.
+No. All courses are delivered online via our LMS and there are no work placement requirements in this course.

 What support can I expect from Australian Online Courses?